ubaidsayyed54/Teensy-YOLO/README.md

 Use-Case
 --------
-YOLO may be used as a custom location detector for specific objects (invariant) on an SBC (Raspberry Pi), with high FPS (and lowered, but sufficient) accuracy.
+YOLO may be used as a custom location detector for specific objects (invariant) on an SBC (Raspberry Pi), with high FPS and lowered, but sufficient, accuracy.
 This case is for a Hackaday project (https://hackaday.io/project/26863-visioneer), using a local network on a small quad-core SBC (NanoPi NEO AIR)

 Teensy-YOLO (Scaled down Tiny-YOLO-VOC v2)
 -------------------------------------------